JFBEST/py2ipynb/README.md

 ### Caveats

-Unfortunately, the out-of-the-box Jupyter converter to .py does not deliminates markdown cells, it just puts the markdown in comments.
-Doing so, we don't know when a code cell ends and a markdown cell begins.
-If we do want to restore markdown properly, this suggests we should develop a custom exporter.
+Unfortunately, the out-of-the-box Jupyter converter to .py does not deliminate Markdown cells, it just puts the Markdown in comments.
+Doing so, we don't know when a code cell ends and a Markdown cell begins.
+If we do want to restore Markdown properly, this suggests we should develop a custom exporter.
 The project is [nbconvert](https://github.com/jupyter/nbconvert).
 The current [Jinja](http://jinja.pocoo.org/) template file is [python.tpl](https://github.com/jupyter/nbconvert/blob/master/nbconvert/templates/python.tpl).
-The template and/or code must be modified to suit the markdown cell marker like so:
+The template and/or code must be modified to suit the Markdown cell marker like so:

 ```python
 ##